SteveTheGamemaker/GMGym/docs.md

 ### 1. The Racetrack (oTrackEdge)

 - **Role:**  Defines the boundaries of the racing environment.
-The car colliding with this object triggers the "off-road" penalty, crucial for teaching the agent to stay on course.
+The car colliding with this object triggers the "off-road" penalty, as well as an environment reset, crucial for teaching the agent to stay on course.

 - **Implementation:**  This object is an object with a collision mask that accurately outlines the racetrack's edges.